ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Modifying and deleting toolchains and tool integrations
 {: #managing_toolchains}

-By using toolchains, teams can collaborate and and share different tool integrations.
+By using toolchains, teams can collaborate and share different tool integrations.

 It is recommended that you configure all {{site.data.keyword.contdelivery_short}} integrations by using data that is associated with your team or company, rather than data that is associated with you.
-However, there might be instances where your personal data is inadvertently used instead.
+However, in some instances your personal data might be inadvertently used instead.
 In such instances, you must identify all of the data that you own and delete it.

 When a tool integration is created, {{site.data.keyword.contdelivery_short}} cannot record the origin of all of the data.
 For example, another team member might create a tool integration for you by using personal data that you provide in an email.
 You must understand which data you own and make sure that it is deleted.